yongqinl/Zombie-game/README.md

 # Zombie-game
-A small game that finds the optimal strategy for Alice to score more "brains" than Bob, given full information disclosure.
+A small game that finds the optimal strategy for Alice to score more "brains" than Bob does, given full information disclosure.

 Sample input and output:
 input: "BSS|BFS|BBF|SFS|SBF|BSB|SSF|BSB|BBB|FFB|BSS"